ckormanyos/Osek_pi_crunch_riscv/README.md

 with a digital oscilloscope.

-Simultaneously task `T1` exercises a perpetual, simple blinky show featuring the the user LED (blue) toggling at 1/2 Hz.
+Simultaneously task `T1` exercises a perpetual, simple blinky show featuring the user LED (blue) toggling at 1/2 Hz.
 This provides clear visual indication of both system-OK as well as numerical correctness of the most-recently finished spigot calculation.